csxhtan/InvDSNet/README.md

 Data
 -
-Put the data you need in the data folder.
+Put the training data you need under the directory 'data'.

+Rename the directories that contains snowy images, clean images and snow masks to 'Snow', 'Gt' and 'Mask'.

 Train
 -